meramsey/copier-poetry-fbs/README.md

 # Copier Poetry

-Copier template for Poetry projects.
+Copier template for Poetry fbs based projects.

 This copier template is mainly for my own usage, but feel free to try it out, or fork it!